projectestac/vms/README.md

 ## Requirements

 * You need to have [Vagrant] installed.
+* [vagrant-hosts] vagrant plugin.
+It will be installed the first time you run vm script.

+    `vagrant plugin install vagrant-hosts`
 * The host machine probably needs at least 4 GB of RAM.
 * As Oracle 11g XE is only available for 64-bit machines at the moment, the host machine needs to have a 64-bit architecture.